irtika98/smart-biosensor/README.md

 - Install the Python packages from the requirements.txt file using the command:- `pip install -r requirements.txt` After installing all the packages, follow the steps to run the backend.
 - cd to the necessary directory using the command:- `cd conc_det`
-- run the backend server using the command:- `python manage.py runserver` This activates all the necessary API endpoints to access backend functions.
+- run the backend server using the command:- `python manage.py runserver 0.0.0.0:8000` This activates all the necessary API endpoints to access backend functions.
 - To test the backend, open a new terminal window to run the test script.
 - Activate the virtual environment using the above-mentioned command (make sure you are in the `~/Desktop` directory)